 Our Corporate Governance Principles provide that the Board has the discretion to choose its board leadership structure as it deems best for MYR Group and our stockholders.
-When determining the leadership structure that allows the Board to effectively carry out its responsibilities and represent our stockholders' interests, the Board considers various factors including our specific business needs, our industry's demands, our operating and financial performance, the economic and regulatory environment, Board self-evaluations, alternative leadership structures and our corporate governance policies and practices.
+When determining the leadership structure that allows the Board to effectively carry out its responsibilities and represent our stockholders' interests, the Board considers various factors, including our specific business needs, our industry's demands, our operating and financial performance, the economic and regulatory environment, the Board's self-evaluations, alternative leadership structures and our corporate governance policies and practices.

-Separate Executive Chairman and CEO Positions
+Separate Chairman and CEO Positions; Independent Chairman of the Board

-Effective January 1, 2017, the Board separated the positions of Executive Chairman of the Board ("Executive Chairman") and Chief Executive Officer ("CEO").
-The Board believes that separating the Executive Chairman and CEO positions, together with retaining an independent lead director of the Board ("Independent Lead Director"), is appropriate at this time.
-By separating these positions, our CEO is able to focus on managing the Company's daily operations and our Executive Chairman can devote his time and attention to matters of Board oversight and governance.
+Effective April 1, 2018, William A. Koertner stepped down from his position as Executive Chairman of the Board and the Board appointed Kenneth M. Hartwick, one of the Company's independent directors, as Chairman.
+The Board believes that separate Chairman and Chief Executive Officer ("CEO") positions provides strong leadership for our Company.
+By separating these positions, our CEO is able to focus on managing the Company's daily operations and our Chairman can devote his time and attention to matters of Board oversight and governance.